bshihab/MotorMind/README.md

 1. **Data Loading**: Load EEG data from the default BCI dataset or a specified file
 2. **Tokenization**: Convert EEG signals to tokens using feature or frequency domain approaches
 3. **Vector Storage**: Store tokens and their embeddings in Supabase
-4. **Inference**: Query similar tokens and use LLM to interpret the EEG signals
+4. **Inference**: Query similar tokens and use Google Gemini to interpret the EEG signals

 ## Tokenization Approaches